 Maintaining adequate concentrations of glycol and inhibiting additives in the coolant is critical to protect the engine and cooling system against freezing, corrosion, and cylinder liner erosion and pitting.

-Test the coolant solution at 600 hours or 12 month intervals or less and whenever excessive coolant is lost through leaks or overheating.
+Test the coolant solution at intervals of 12 months or less and whenever excessive coolant is lost through leaks or overheating.

 Coolant Test Strips